bkaminski/Strapped-Down-WordPress-Theme/README.md

-# Strapped Down, a WordPress theme with Gulp and Sass
+# Strapped Down, a WordPress theme with React, Node, Gulp, and more.

 ### No Stable Release